MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 : The Caretaker is only able to take damage from players who have the Resonant Breakthrough buff, which is continuously granted to players touching glowing plates - lingers for about a second.

 ### Interactables
-**Plates / Wells**
+**Plates**
-: Three plates are near the obelisk on each floor, excluding the final floor where all three plates are lined up sequentially.
-These plates grant Resonant Breakthrough to players touching plates when active.
-When all 3 have deactivated after being active, the Caretaker will vanish, opening access to the next floor.
-If the Caretaker is on the fourth and final floor, he wipes the raid instead.
+: Three plates are near the obelisk on each floor, excluding the final floor where they are lined up sequentially instead.
+Each plate has three states: inactive, pending and active.
-: The first plate to activate will be the closest one to the side that Caretaker approached from and only starts the activation routine when the obelisk glows.
-Presumably, if Caretaker is deemed to be unable to immediately move closer to the obelisk, the obelisk will glow.
-Plates permanently deactivate roughly 5 seconds of the Caretaker being near the obelisk, with a two second warning with the log, "The current well begins to fade...", and then immediately activate the next eligible one closest to it.
+: Active plates grant the Resonant Breakthrough buff to players standing on it, allowing said players to damage the Caretaker.
+After the Caretaker is near the obelisk for 10 seconds after a plate goes active, it becomes inactive.
+It has a two second warning with the log, "The current well begins to fade...".
-: He will become stunlocked until end of damage phase if the stun starts at the same time the final glyphs resolve.
+: When the ritual text log appears, 15 seconds later after it, the closest plate to the side that Caretaker approached from will become pending.
+Pending plates have an internal timer of 15 seconds of existing - after that, they go inactive.
+Pending plates become activated by touching them.
+: When any plate is changed to becoming inactive, the plate following it becomes pending.
+: When all 3 have deactivated after being active, the Caretaker will vanish, opening access to the next floor.
+If the Caretaker is on the fourth and final floor, he casts his raid wipe instead.

 ### Final Stand
 At the last floor, all gates are ignored and mechanic phase is skipped - he can now be killed.
 If he doesn't die before all plates expire, he enrages and wipes the raid.